armory/documentation/_overview/fiat-permissions-overview.md

 ## Overview
 {:.no_toc}

 Fiat is the microservice in Spinnaker responsible for authorization (authz) for the other Spinnaker services.
-By default it is not enabled, so users are able to perform any action in Spinnaker.
-This page describes how Fiat interacts with other Spinnaker services.
-At a high level, Fiat works with the following Spinnaker services:
+By default, it is not enabled, so users are able to perform any action in Spinnaker.
+This page describes how Fiat interacts with the following Spinnaker services:

 * Clouddriver for account permission
 * Front50 for application permissions